mdlincoln/mdlincoln.github.io/_posts/2013-11-15-american-art-history-and-digital-scholarship.md

 [Laura Wexler](https://twitter.com/laura_wexler) and [Lauren Tilton](https://twitter.com/NOLauren) presented their [Photogrammar] project that maps the locations of thousands of photographs taken during the Great Depression by the [Farm Security Administration][fsa].
 Though the conventional wisdom is that FSA photos focused on the south and the dustbowl region, a national map of the actual photograph locations immediately challenged this assumption, presenting quite a different, diversified picture of where photographs were taken.
-In Laura Wexler's thoughtful words, the FSA project was not a document, but a *simulacrum* of the U.S. -- a representation without an "authentic" original.
+In Wexler's thoughtful words, the FSA project was not a document, but a *simulacrum* of the U.S. -- a representation without an "authentic" original.

 <figure>
 <img src="/assets/images-display/photogrammar.png" alt="photogrammar project" />